Admissible anytime-valid sequential inference must rely on nonnegative martingales: Tools for anytime sequential inference and their admissibility

 It is worth noting that already in the case of a singleton $\Qcal :=\{\Qtt\}$, if one additionally desired a conditional safety property to hold for $(\Eval_t)$, namely that $\EE_{\Qtt}[\Eval_\tau | \Fcal_s] \leq \Eval_{s \wedge \tau}$ for arbitrary times $s$ and stopping times $\tau$, then $(\Eval_t)$ must necessarily be a $\Qtt$-NSM; indeed by taking $\tau = t$ for $t \geq s$, we recover the definition of a $\Qtt$-NSM.
 In fact, if one would like such a property to hold for every $\Qtt$ in a composite $\Qcal$, such a requirement can only be satisfied by a $\Qcal$-NSM.
-Despite the fact that we will not require this conditional property, we will see that (composite) $\Qcal$-NMs or (pointwise) $\Qtt$-NMs play a central, universal role in constructing $e$-values that may not themselves be martingales.
+Despite the fact that we will not require this conditional property, we will see that (composite) $\Qcal$-NMs or (pointwise) $\Qtt$-NMs play a central, universal role in constructing e-processes that may not themselves be martingales.

-A $p$-value or $e$-value does not directly yield a decision rule for when to reject the null hypothesis; they are real-valued measures of evidence, and need to be coupled with a decision rule in order to yield a test.
+A p-process or e-process does not directly yield a decision rule for when to reject the null hypothesis; they are real-valued measures of evidence, and need to be coupled with a decision rule in order to yield a test.
+A binary sequence $(\psi_t)$ is called a $(\Qcal,\alpha)$-sequential test for $H_0$---or \underline{$(\psi_t)$ is a $(\Qcal,\alpha)$-ST}---if